 Spanish first explored Colorado seeking streets paved with gold.
 After Colorado became a U.S. territory, Lieutenant Zebulon Pike explored the range of the newly acquired land.
 A summit he predicted would never be scaled bears his name today.
 Gold would be discovered setting off a fever in the mountains.
 A silver boom would soon follow.

-Known as the Centennial State, Colorado entered the union in 1876.
+Known as the Centennial State, Colorado entered the union on August 1, 1876.

 Rocky Mountain National Park provides breathtaking views, trails, skiing, camping and so much more.
 For the thrill-seekers, Colorado hears your call.
 With an elevation higher than any other state, Colorado counts 53 mountain peaks that reach 14,000 feet or more making the state’s rugged landscape attractive for hikers and rock climbers.
 Known as 14ers in the mountaineering world, these peaks are on a climbing to-do list.

 Not only does Colorado have phenomenal skiing and snowboarding, but because the state has the tallest dunes in North America, sandboarding is also the best in the nation.